nicolasmarie1/pcvs/docs/source/basics/getting-started.rst

 .. note::
-	A test is the combination of a program, its arguments and the environment used to execute it. from PCVS' point of view, a test file does not carry the whole test environment. the orchestrator itself manage to build it directly from specification.
-Thus ``pcvs.yml`` expects the user to decribe programs to be used to build the test-suite.
+	A test is the combination of a program, its arguments and the environment used to execute it.
+From PCVS' point of view, a test file does not carry the whole test environment.
+The orchestrator itself manage to build it directly from specification.
+Thus, ``pcvs.yml`` expects the user to decribe programs to be used to build the test-suite.

 .. code-block:: yaml